sos-program/sos-program.github.io/docs/The Scanner.md

 ## Access to the Scanner
 Note as of **October 22 2024** we are using a **phased approach** to provide access to the Scanner.
 At this time we are providing a focused DFO group in the Fraser-Interior Area (FIA) stock assessment group with access to the Scanner over the next month.
 After that time we will roll out to broader DFO groups first, and then our final phase will shift to First Nations and other external groups for access.

+Additional Pacific salmon CUs will be added to the Scanner as application of the WSP rapid status algorithm is expanded.
+A number of CU groups are in progress and will be available in coming months.

 ## Version Control
 We use version control for both the Scanner, and separately the data included.
 We recommend citing DFO's Salmon Scanner version and Data version you are using when presenting information in presentations or publications, to support the transparency and repeatability aspects of the scientific process.
 Current versions: